Faig-Abaszada/jslearn/chapter_2/chapter_2.md

             JavaScript is a loosely typed language, meaning you don't have to specify what type of information will be stored in a variable in advance. ...

+* concatenate - string + string
+* string methods and properties
+    * property : length character counter
+    * methods : toLowerCase, toUpperCase ....

+            Function is a snippet of code
+            which performs some kind of specific task.
+            Method is just a function that is associated with a particular object or data type.

+* argument - indexOf('@'); - @ is argument